ukchukx/essentials/src/main/java/patterns/behavioural/command/README.md

   * *Command* establishes unidirectional connections between senders and receivers.
   * *Mediator* eliminates direct connections between senders and receivers, forcing them to communicate indirectly via a mediator object.
   * *Observer* lets receivers dynamically subscribe to and unsubscribe from receiving requests.
-* You can use **Command** and **Memento** together when implementing “undo”.
-In this case, commands are responsible for performing various operations over a target object, while mementos save the state of that object just before a command gets executed.
+* You can use **Command** and **Memento** together when implementing "undo" In this case, commands are responsible for performing various operations over a target object, while mementos save the state of that object just before a command gets executed.
 * Handlers in **Chain of Responsibility** can be implemented as **Commands**.
 In this case, you can execute a lot of different operations over the same context object, represented by a request.
 However, there’s another approach, where the request itself is a Command object.
 In this case, you can execute the same operation in a series of different contexts linked into a chain.
 * **Prototype** can help when you need to save copies of **Commands** into history
 * You can treat **Visitor** as a powerful version of the **Command** pattern.
 Its objects can execute operations over various objects of different classes.